1970 Nobel Peace Prize: Nominations

 Borlaug received five nominations before he was awarded the peace prize.
-His first nomination came in 1968 by Roscoe L. Barrel of the United States as a joint nominee with the The Rockefeller Foundation.
+His first nomination came in 1968 by Roscoe L. Barrel of the United States as a joint nominee with The Rockefeller Foundation.
 In 1970, he earned two nominations from 14 members of the Swedish parliament and two Norwegian politicians.

 In total, the Norwegian Nobel Committee received 70 nominations for 28 individuals and 11 organizations such as Abbé Pierre, Vinoba Bhave, Danilo Dolci, Clarence Streit, Elie Wiesel, UNESCO, the Amnesty International (awarded in 1977) and the Universal Esperanto Association.
 Twelve were newly nominated such as François Duvalier, Hélder Câmara, Eugene Carson Blake, Isaac Lewin, the International Fellowship of Reconciliation (IFOR) and the International Institute for Strategic Studies (IISS).
 The most nominated was the Brazilian archbishop Hélder Câmara with nine nominations.
 There were only two female nominees and both were Swedish: Alva Myrdal (awarded in 1982) and Britta Holmström.
 Notable figures like Archibald Baxter, Doris Blackburn, Vera Brittain, Charles de Gaulle, Ammon Hennacy, Richard Hofstadter, Edmond Michelet, H. James Shea Jr. and Helene Stähelin died in 1970 without having been nominated for the peace prize.